JatinK3/PDFtoExcel_Extractor/readme.md

 Example:
 python main.py "./samples/resume.pdf" "./out/resume_extracted.xlsx"

-📤 Output Files
+- Output Files
-Structured Output (Generated).xlsx
+Output.xlsx.xlsx

-🧠 How It Works (Summary)
+- How It Works (Summary)
 PDF text is extracted with pdfplumber
 Text is split into safe LLM chunks
 Each chunk is sent to Gemini 2.5 Flash with a structured-extraction prompt